Foreign Data Wrapper for Oracle

 PostgreSQL 9.3 or better is required.

-Due to an API break in a PostgreSQL minor release, the following PostgreSQL
+Due to API breaks in PostgreSQL minor releases, the following PostgreSQL

 oracle_fdw is written for standard open source PostgreSQL.